Mojtaba Karimi, M.Sc.

 Mojtaba Karimi (Leox) studied Computer Engineering and Information Technology and received his Bachelor of Science (B.Sc.) degree in 2012.
 In 2014, he graduated with the degree "Master of Science (M.Sc.)" in Robotics Engineering from Amirkabir University of Technology (Tehran Polytechnic), Tehran (Iran).
 After graduation, Leox worked as a robotics engineer in industry and, later in 2016, he worked in the Center for Advanced Systems & Technologies (CAST) at Tehran University, as a research assistant.
 In January 2017, he joined the Chair of Media Technology (LMT) at the Technical University of Munich (Germany), as a member of the research staff.
-He received the STARTUP WORLD – cutting-edge products win awards at AUTOMATICA 2016 for designing the "Olive Smart Suitcase".
-His research interests comprise sensor fusion and communication, robot localization, and telepresence systems as well as the extensive field of mobile robotics and motion control systems.
+He received the STARTUP WORLD – cutting-edge product award at AUTOMATICA 2016 for designing the "Olive Smart Suitcase".
+His research interests comprise sensor fusion, lidar-inertial localization, and telepresence systems as well as the extensive field of motion control systems.

 2016 - 2017: Telepresence and Teleoperation Systems (MAVI):